pandas-dev/pandas/doc/source/user_guide/groupby.rst

    grouped = df2.groupby(level=df2.index.names.difference(["B"]))
    grouped.sum()

-GroupBy will split the DataFrame on its index (rows).
+The above GroupBy will split the DataFrame on its index (rows).
 To split by columns, first do a tranpose:

 .. ipython::